BReduardokramer/isohunt-grab/README.md

 isohunt-grab
 =========================

+**IF YOU PREVIOUSLY RAN ISOHUNT-GRAB, PLEASE UPDATE NOW.** You may do this by running `git pull` in the `isohunt-grab` directory.
+Important changes have been made, and your submissions will be **rejected** if you do not update.
+Thanks for your help, everyone!

 Seesaw script for the Archive Team Isohunt grabbing.
 You'll find this project on the Archive Team Tracker (http://tracker.archiveteam.org/isoprey/).